dkrajzew/gresiblos/docs/use_cmd.md

 When embedding the meta-information of single blog entries into the template, the topics are split and rendered individually before being embedded.
 To allow for using them as links, the rendering format can be set using the option **--topic-format *&lt;TOPIC_FORMAT&gt;***.
 Please note that this string should include something like &#8220;\[\[:topic:\]\]&#8221;, what is replaced by the topic itself.
 The date meta information is assumed to be in ISO-format (e.g. ```2025-01-08 19:26:00```), but may be adapted using the option __--date-format *&lt;DATE_FORMAT&gt;*__.

 The index is usually stored as plain json in a single line.
-For a prettier output, the identation can be changed using the option **--index-indent *&lt;INT&gt;***.
+For a prettier output, the indentation can be changed using the option **--index-indent *&lt;INT&gt;***.

 The entry/entries to process are given as the last parameter.
 Multiple entries can be given divided by a &#8216;,&#8217;.
 Wildcards are accepted as well, so giving ```./entries/*.txt``` will process all files with the extension .txt within the folder ```entries```.